mosharraf-hossain/team_riders/README.md

 SE project repository for WS2023-24

+# Team members:
+Md Zahid Hasan(1396470)
+Md Mosharraf Hossain(1386448)

 # Introduction:

 Hierarchical Temporal Memory (HTM) technology is a machine learning framework inspired by the human neocortex's structure and function.
 It emulates the brain's ability to learn, recognize patterns, and make predictions from sensory data.
-HTM models the neocortex with layers of neurons arranged hierarchically, processing information in a sequence and learning temporal patterns dynamically.Key components include spatial pooling, which creates sparse distributed representations of input data, and temporal memory, enabling learning sequences of patterns over time.
+HTM models the neocortex with layers of neurons arranged hierarchically, processing information in a sequence and learning temporal patterns dynamically.
+Key components include spatial pooling, which creates sparse distributed representations of input data, and temporal memory, enabling learning sequences of patterns over time.
-HTM systems use these learned models for real-time inference, making predictions and detecting anomalies in streaming data.
+HTM systems use these learned models for real-time inference, making predictions, and detecting anomalies in streaming data.
 Its applications span anomaly detection, time-series prediction, natural language processing, and sensor data analysis.
 With continuous learning capabilities, HTM adapts to changing environments and dynamic datasets effectively.
 As a result, it offers promising avenues for understanding intelligence and building intelligent systems.